rwebster85/PapyrusCodingStandards/spec.md

 a : Argument :: b : Bool :: f : Float :: i : Int :: s : String :: k : Form/Alias :: u : Unsigned

-For example, an integer argument name would being with 'ai'.
+For example, an integer argument name would begin with 'ai'.

 Argument lists may be split across multiple lines using a space (or multiple spaces for alignment) followed by a backslash.
 Where a function declaration has been split across multiple lines, for readability the opening and closing parenthesis should be on their own lines and not indented.
 For example: